priya-147/M1_SmartBlindAssistant_UTIL/4_Test plan/_Major Hardware/README.md

 obstacles with equal perform once, but their medium accuracy doesn't allow them detecting small obstacles.
 Ultrasonic sensor used 40 kHz transmission signal.
 This is a reasonable size to be installed in the Aid.
 It is used to detect upward and downward stairs because the sensor spot is roughly 6 cm.
-This feature enables the user to identify precisely, any kind of stairs in front of him.
+This feature enables the user to identify precisely, any kind of stairs in front of him or her.

 ![image](https://user-images.githubusercontent.com/79265271/153566937-e820d7d8-0ff8-4e37-a936-e5757dbd6e0c.png)